In Installing basic software, we show you what tools you need to do simple web development and how to install them properly.

-- A graphics editor, like GIMP, Paint.NET, or Photoshop, to make images for your web pages.
+- A graphics editor, like GIMP, Paint.NET, Photoshop, or XD, to make images or graphics for your web pages.

-- An automation system, like Grunt or Gulp to automatically perform repetitive tasks, such as minifying code and running tests.
+- An automation system, like Webpack, Grunt, or Gulp to automatically perform repetitive tasks, such as minifying code and running tests.

 - Templates, libraries, frameworks, etc., to speed up writing common functionality.

 - More tools besides!

 What tools do I actually need, right now?